Nursmen/NeuralHire/README.md

 It is Django website connected to PostgresSQL.
 Base of the site is a model.
 Model can predict fee based on other jobs in database.
 Model already done and just imports in view.py, so you can get your prediction faster.

+> I use RandomForest classifier, because neural network is too complex to do and I also need to learn in school.